Innovative leaders for the future world!

-- are able to apply the research methods in your area of specialization in an independent research work that follows the good scientific practice.
+- Are able to apply the research methods on your area of specialisation in an independent research work that follows good scientific practice.

-- can describe and analyze previous research connected to the research problem and select an appropriate research method for the study.
+- Can describe and analyse previous research connected to the research problem and select an appropriate research method for the study.

-- can apply the selected research method to collect data and to critically analyze and report the research results.
+- Can apply the selected research method to collect data and to critically analyse and report the research results.

 - Scouring uncharted waters – managing outbound open innovation in the maritime industry.

-- Interactions of decision mechanisms in an entrepreneurial firm’s journey to become a major player in its industry.
+- Interactions of decision mechanisms in an entrepreneurial firm’s journey to becoming a major player in its industry.